WebOrigami/docs/src/content/language/comparison.md

 subtitle: Differences between Origami and JavaScript expressions
 ---

+If you're coming to Origami from JavaScript, it might help you to know that Origami is:

-The Origami language is an expression language modeled after basic expressions in JavaScript.
+- an expression language modeled closely after expressions in JavaScript…

-Origami is focused on tasks like defining a website at a high level and can also be a useful scripting language.
-Towards those ends Origami deviates from JavaScript's syntax in some places and omits many JavaScript features.
+- with a few changes in syntax to support Origami's intended focus on defining web sites and being usable as a scripting language in a command shell.

 This page enumerates the differences between Origami and JavaScript expressions.

 ## Identifiers and references

 Like JavaScript, Origami is a dynamic language; you do not need to specify the type of something when defining it.

-- Unlike JavaScript variable declarations, defining something in Origami is implicit; you do not need to prefix a declaration with `let` or `const`.
+- Unlike JavaScript variable declarations (which are statements, not expressions), defining something in Origami is implicit; you do not need to prefix a declaration with `let` or `const`.
 - In order to allow you to directly reference files by name, most file names are legal identifiers in Origami.
 For example, `index.html` is not a legal JavaScript identifier but is legal in Origami.
 - The following special characters in identifiers must be escaped with a `\\` backslash: